The following policies apply beginning Fall 2019. Policies may be subject to change to meet federal, state, district or college policy updates.

 Dallas College understands that to be successful in the classroom and at college, you may need help with challenges outside the classroom.
 If you don’t have enough food to eat, need a safe place to live, don’t have reliable transportation or have other personal problems, these things make it hard to concentrate on school.
 Dallas College provides a variety of ways to access the help you may need.

-Live Chat or Email: The district has Navigator staff available to help.
+Live Chat or Email: The college has staff available to help.
 The

-Dallas College Navigators provide students with one-on-one assistance and can offer guidance and referrals to college and community resources.
-You can contact them by phone (972-669-6599) or email (email@example.com).
+Dallas College Student Care Coordinators provide students with one-on-one assistance and can offer guidance and referrals to college and community resources.
+You can contact them by phone (972-669-6400) or email (firstname.lastname@example.org).

 Self-Service Support: Dallas College provides a self-help website called